yurui12138/SF-RAG/README.md

 The script executes the following three stages:
 1. **Initialization**: Import modules and configure the environment.
 2. **Build Paper Tree**: Construct the paper tree using the parsed files in the `files` directory (see `paper_tree_building_demo.mp4`).
-3. **Test Performance**: Evaluate PT-RAG's retrieval and answering capabilities using different question types (see demo videos for each question).
+3. **Test Performance**: Evaluate SF-RAG's retrieval and answering capabilities using different question types (see demo videos for each question).